 Reichenbach Falls can be combined with the visit to Aare Gorge.
 You can board the same train boarded to get to Aare gorge to get down at Reichenbach falls station.
 A 10 min walk would take you to the funicular station.
 The ride up in Reichenbach funicular takes us to the viewing platform right to the face of the thundering waterfalls.
 The viewing platform is the place where Sherlock holmes fought his foe Professor Moriarty in “The Final Problem”.
 One can also hike up the mountain for a panoramic view of the falls and the surrounding.

 The Mount Rigi is most popularly known as the ‘Queen of the Mountains’ located in Central Switzerland.
 A ferry from Lucerne and then a cable car from Weggis or cogwheel trains from Vitznau would transport you to the top summit of Rigi Mountain.
-The top most point of the Rigi Mountain is surrounded by stunning vistas of valleys, Swiss alps, towns and lakes.
+The top most point of the Rigi Mountain is surrounded by stunning vistas of valleys, Swiss alps, towns, and lakes.
 There is a restaurant on the summit where you can feed your hunger pangs with wonderful views.
-Read More.
+Read More on our Visit to the Rigi Kulm.

 Blausee and Oeschinen Lake